Vertex algebras with big center and a Kazhdan-Lusztig Correspondence: Introduction

 \subsection{Background}

 A vertex algebra~$\V$ is, roughly speaking, a complex-analytic version of a commutative algebra, where the multiplication map depends on a formal complex variable

 Here, $\V[[z,z^{-1}]]$ denotes the Laurent series in a formal variable $z$ with coefficients in $\V$.
 The axioms of a vertex operator algebra include a version of commutativity or locality, which relates $\Y(a,z_1)\Y(b,z_2)$ and $\Y(b,z_2)\Y(a,z_1)$ up to formal delta-functions on the singularities $z_1,\;z_2,\;z_1-z_2=0$.
 Another requirement is an action of the Virasoro algebra on~$\V$ compatible with conformal transformations of the variable~$z$.
 Standard mathematical textbooks on vertex algebras include \cite{Kac98,FBZ04}.
 Vertex algebras have a strong relation to analysis, algebraic geometry and mathematical physics, in particular conformal field theory.
-A vertex algebra has a notion of representation, and under suitable conditions the category of representations is a braided tensor category \cite{HLZ}.\\
+A vertex algebra has a notion of representation, and under suitable conditions the category of representations has the structure of a braided tensor category \cite{HLZ}.

 A fundamental example is the vertex algebra $\rV^\kappa(\g)$ associated to an affine Lie algebra $\hat{\g}_\kappa$ at some level $\kappa$, see Section \ref{sec_twistAffine}.
-The conformal structure implies that certain analytic functions attached to the vertex algebra solve the Knizhnik-Zomolochikov differential equation.
+The conformal structure implies that certain analytic functions attached to the vertex algebra solve the Knizhnik-Zamolochikov differential equation.
 The solutions are multivalued around the singularities at $z_i=z_j$, and the monodromy gives an action of the braid group on the space of solutions.
 The Drinfeld-Kohno theorem \cite{Koh88,Drin90}, see e.g. \cite{Kas95} Chp.
 19, states that this braid group action can be described by the braiding of the quantum group $U_q(\g)$, a deformation of the universal enveloping algebra $U(\g)$ of a finite-dimensional semisimple Lie algebra $\g$, which has been defined by Drinfeld for this very purpose.
-The Kazhdan-Lusztig correspondence states that for generic $\kappa$ the infinite semisimple tensor category of representations of $\rV^\kappa(\g)$ is equivalent to those of the quantum group \cite{KL1,KL2,KL3,KL4} and \cite{Zh08, Hu17}.
+The Kazhdan-Lusztig correspondence states that for generic $\kappa$ the braided tensor category of suitable\footnote{The Kazhdan-Lusztig category consists of representations of $\hat{\g}$ that are smooth (for any $v$ exists $n$ with $\hat{\g}_{\geq n}v=0$) and whose $L_0$-eigenspaces are integrable with respect to the action of the horizontal algebra $\g$} representations of $\rV^\kappa(\g)$ is equivalent to the category of weight modules of the quantum group $U_q(\g)$ at $q=e^{\frac{\pi\i}{m(\kappa+h^\vee)}}$ with $m$ the lacing number of $\g$ \cite{KL1,KL2,KL3,KL4} and \cite{Zh08, Hu17}.
+Note that as abelian categories, it is not difficult so see that both categories are equivalent to the category of integrable $\g$-modules, independently of $\kappa$, as long as it is generic.